Cecilia Gessa: Early career

+In 2002, she received the Linda Chacón Awad for recognition of women's professional work as a film producer and director.

 She was trained in Estudio Recabarren, a school of film and television acting operating in Madrid.
 Upon matriculating, she studied under the renowned Spanish director Yayo Cáceres, leader of the theater company Ron Lalá, and was a member of the theatre company Simpañía.
 She was mentored in singing and dancing by Óscar Mingorance, Karen Taff and received further acting training with Jo Kelly.